 Since September 2014, we have been calling on the government to Save Our Services by committing to preserving the national network of specialist refuges through exploring and securing a new model of national refuge funding and commissioning.

-Since 2010, we have lost 17% of specialist refuges in England and third of all referrals to refuges are turned away, normally due to a lack of available space.
-In September 2016, Women’s Aid had to fight off proposed welfare reforms that would have decimated refuges across the country.
+Between 2010 and 2014, we lost 17% of specialist refuges in England and third of all referrals to refuges are turned away, normally due to a lack of available space.
+Women’s Aid had to fight off proposed welfare reforms that would have decimated refuges across the country.

 Our world-leading network of specialist refuges is at risk when still two women a week, on average, are killed in England and Wales by a partner or former partner.
 Women’s Aid is leading the SOS Campaign to secure a long term funding solution for life-saving services.